prool/proolix/proolix-l/src/stage2/readme.txt

 1. install boot sector (see in boot-sector directory)

-2. copy files 'boot' and 'cp' to diskette (file must be FIRST on diskette!)
+2. copy binary image file 'cp' to diskette from 1 sector (see installvmfloppy in Makefile)

 3. Boot from this diskette

 ---

-How to install boot to image of diskette:

-sudo mount diskette /mnt/fdd
-cp boot /mnt/fdd
-cp ct /mnt/fdd
-sudo umount /mnt/fdd

----

-For compile in 64bit Linuxes: sudo apt-get install g++-multilib
+For compile in 64bit Linuxes use additional library: sudo apt-get install g++-multilib

 And use 32 bit flags: